peterdurham/timers-demo/README.md

 };
 ```

 This function, `startTimer` will be called when the timer is started or resumed.
 At first, it will use the `setState` method to turn the timer on, set the timer to represent the current time, and initialize the start time.
-Turning the timer on, and setting the `timerStart` date to `Date.now()` would be sufficient to start the timer, but we need to also account for `this.state.timerTime` in case the user is resuming the timer.
+Subtracting `this.state.timerTime` from `Date.now()` will set our start time to wherever we stopped the timer if it isn't set to 0.

-Next in the `startTimer` function, we will initialize a timer interval with `this.timer` which binds the timer interval to the `Stopwatch` method.
+Next in the `startTimer` function, we will initialize a timer interval with `this.timer` which binds the timer interval to the `Stopwatch` component.
 This interval needs to return a method to call every time it goes off, and an interval time.
 In our return we can call `this.setState` to adjust the current `timerTime` to the number of miliseconds since `timerStart`.

 ### Stop and Reset